hchiam/machineLearning/README.md

 (Just one of the things I'm learning. https://github.com/hchiam/learning)

 # machineLearning:
 Simple test code for machine learning / neural networks / artificial intelligence (ML/NN/AI) in the Python programming language.
+And some live JavaScript examples too, like this one: https://codepen.io/hchiam/full/QGOyaE (for best results, open in Chrome).

 No need to install a ton of things to import (more sophisticated code further down do need installations).
 Just read some commented code and get it running quickly to gather some intuitions.